NearW/minecraft-speedrun/README.md

 }
 ```

-_Note: OP and WHITELIST is required in order to set an initial operator.
-The server console won't be interactive anymore when using this script.
-Please add people to the whitelist via ingame commands, e.g /whitelist add <PLAYER>_

 ### Datapacks

 In order to automatically add datapacks to your world on each restart, add a folder named `datapacks` to the root of your